-B.4.1.2 Integrated risk and control system (IRCS)
+B.4.1.2 Non-Financial Risk Management (NFRM) framework

-The process-level controls are part of Allianz Group's integrated risk and control system (IRCS).
-It ensures that effective controls or other risk mitigation measures exist for all material operational risks from these areas: financial reporting including the calculation of the SCR, compliance, IT, information security, underwriting and products, investments as well as protection and resilience.
+The process-level controls are part of the Non-Financial Risk Management framework of Allianz Group.
+This new framework, replacing since 2023 the Integrated risk and control system guidelines (IRCS), ensures that effective controls or other risk mitigation measures exist for all material operational risks from these areas: financial reporting including the calculation of the SCR, compliance, IT, information security, underwriting and products, investments as well as protection and resilience.
 The controls are embedded in the operational and organisational set-up and subject to regular reviews.